MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 The OS makes power policy decisions based on a broad set of factors, including system-wide power policies and user choices.
 The following are some common power policies used for networking devices on a Modern Standby system:

 > [!IMPORTANT]
-> These power policies relate to prereleased product which may be substantially modified before commercially released or between releases as the OS evolves.
-Microsoft makes no warranties, express or implied, with respect to the information provided.
-Please refer to media-specific documentation and the Windows Hardware Compatibility Program (WHCP) for more information about a specific device type.
+> These power policies may change with OS updates and the information below is provided as an example.
+Dependencies on specific end-to-end behavior of the OS should be avoided.

 - When the PC screen is on and the networking device has been idling, the OS asks the device to go to Dx and arms it for PacketFilter and MediaChange wake.